HomeRight ArrowEducation

 States & Tribes Suing Kalshi

-While most state-vs-Kalshi cases were initiated by Kalshi suing regulators, a few states and tribal governments have gone on offense.
+While most state-vs-Kalshi cases were initiated by Kalshi suing regulators, a growing number of states and tribal governments have gone on offense.

 Massachusetts Attorney General v.
 Kalshi